- Ryan Waniata , Digital Trends

 That said, if battery life isn’t much of a concern and you would rather have more accurate balanced sound and slightly better stereo imaging, or if the other features like DLNA and...
 Full review

-206 Amazon.com shoppers shared a review for the Sony SRS-X7.
-Ratings are generally positive, averaging 4 out of 5 stars.
+208 Amazon.com shoppers shared a review for the Sony SRS-X7.
+Ratings are middle of the road, averaging 3.9 out of 5 stars.
 See all Amazon.com customer reviews.

 3 Amazon.ca shoppers shared a review for the Sony SRS-X7.
 Ratings are middle of the road, averaging 3 out of 5 stars.
 See all Amazon.ca customer reviews.